Emergency (Paramore song): Background and composition

 "I remember actually walking out the door with my mom that night and standing in between my parents and screaming "Shut up!
 Shut up!
 Shut up!"

 There have been several versions of the song released, including the original, a live version in Anaheim (featured on an extended edition of Riot!), and a "Crab Mix", more commonly known as the "Screamo Version" which features screaming vocals introduced in some parts.
+Since its release, "Emergency" has been labeled as an emo track.